abap34/abap34.com/posts/gsoc2025_final_report.md

 My understanding of both the Julia compiler and JET.jl has also grown significantly.

-In particular, the many discussions I had with aviatesk about “virtual global execution” in this LS were crucial to its development.
+In particular, the many discussions I had with @aviatesk about “virtual global execution” in this LS were crucial to its development.

 #### Remaining work